corona-warn-app/cwa-verification-server/docs/architecture-overview.md

 1. Authenticate using mTLS
 1. Authenticate using JWT
 1. Execute Use Case Rate limit requests for teleTAN creation
-1. Generate teleTAN (see also Used cryptographic algorithms)
+1. Generate teleTAN (see also used cryptographic algorithms)
 	1.  use configured valid chars and configured length
 	1.  calculate check sum and append it
 	1.  persist teleTAN